sxcdennis/basic-shell-scripting/README.md

 Guide to Basic shell scripting (bash)

 # Introduction
 This guide as created to help some people get a basic understanding of shell scripting.
+It is completely free of charge !!
 This guide is writen for all bash scripting.

 ## Video Guide